knpuniversity/symfony-bundle/knpu/integration-test.md

 Ok!
 Our bundle needs the `config`, `dependency-injection` and `http-kernel` components.
 And by the way, this is *exactly* why we're writing the integration test!
-Our bundle is not setup correct right now... but it wasn't very obvious.
+Our bundle is not setup correctly right now... but it wasn't very obvious.

 ## Adding our Dependencies